 No. The dress code onboard an American Cruise Lines sailing is casual resort wear, although most passengers do spruce up a bit extra for cocktails hour and dinner, with some men showing up in a sports coat or sweater with slacks, and women in a little dressier outfit than in daytime.

 Is everything free on American Cruise Lines cruises?

 All onboard entertainment, programs, and lectures are complimentary on all cruises.
-American offers one or more included shore excursions at each port along nearly every itinerary across the U.S. (there are additional shore excursion options, which do require additional small fees).
+American offers one or more included shore excursions at each port along nearly every itinerary across the U.S. (there are also some additional shore excursion options, which do require additional small fees).

 What are American Cruise Lines’s most popular activities?

 In the evening, American hosts entertainment in the main lounges, with a variety of acts varying from musical trios, comedy shows, and cultural demonstrations like dance performances and more.
-Occasionally the line has movie nights, games and other various onboard fun led by the staff.
+Occasionally the line has movie nights, games, and other various onboard-fun led by the staff.
 All American's evening entertainment programs can also be viewed from the guest staterooms on the ships' TV channel.